ThisUsedToBeAnEmail/Moonshine-Bootstrap-proto/README.md

 CONTRIBUTOR WILL BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, OR CONSEQUENTIAL DAMAGES ARISING IN ANY WAY OUT OF THE USE OF THE PACKAGE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 137:

-    '=item' outside of any '=over'

-- Around line 145:

-    You forgot a '=back' before '=head3'

-- Around line 216:

-    You forgot a '=back' before '=head3'

-- Around line 513:

-    You forgot a '=back' before '=head3'